ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 });
 </code-example>

+Feature-level effects are registered in the `providers` array of the route config.
+The same `provideEffects()` method is used to register effects for a feature.

 <div class="alert is-important">

-Effects start running **immediately** after instantiation to ensure they are listening for all relevant actions as soon as possible.
-Services used in root-level effects are **not** recommended to be used with services that are used with the `APP_INITIALIZER` token.
+Registering an effects class multiple times (for example in different lazy loaded features) does not cause the effects to run multiple times.

 </div>

-### Using the Standalone API

-Feature-level effects are registered in the `providers` array of the route config.
-The same `provideEffects()` function is used in root-level and feature-level effects.

 <code-example header="movie-routes.ts">
 import { Route } from '@angular/router';